microsoft/pai/docs/hadoop/hdfs_service.md

 ### Data Node <a name="Data_Node"></a>

 * Configuration Data: Its path is defined by *hadoop-data-node-configuration* configuration map.
-* Data Storage: It is in the *hdfs/data* directory under the storage path.
+* Data Storage: If  *${hadoop-data-node.storage_path}* specified, blocks are stored in these paths, otherwise in the *hdfs/data* directory under the storage path.
 * Host Configuration: Its path is defined by *host-configuration* configuration map.
 * Temp Data: It is in the *hadooptmp/datanode* directory under the storage path.